November 1, 2021

-Self-paced learning is the ideal solution for instances where live training sessions can be a challenge for companies with a remote workforce, especially when teams are dispersed across different locations and time zones.
+Self-paced learning is the ideal solution for instances where live, instructor-led training sessions can be a challenge for companies with a remote workforce, especially when teams are dispersed across different locations and time zones.
 This method allows you to train and develop your employees as individuals, not just as groups, which won’t allow you to monitor progress and assess each employee’s needs.

-Scheduling live training sessions can be a challenge for training managers due to conflict with the hectic work tasks and deadlines of employees, One virtual training idea is creating a more flexible training program that allows employees to fit training into their own schedules.
+Scheduling instructor-led training sessions can be a challenge for training managers due to conflict with the hectic work tasks and deadlines of employees, One virtual training idea is creating a more flexible training program that allows employees to fit training into their own schedules.
 Microlearning is a way to adapt self-paced learning into an engaging and effective training method for your employees.

 In virtual training, lack of motivation can be an issue due to the absence of personal interaction.
 This makes online learning activities, such as completing courses, feel like another mundane work task.
-One solution to increase learner engagement and counter the boredom associated with learning work-related information is to gamify lesson contents.
+One solution to increase learner engagement and counter the boredom associated with learning work-related information is to gamify lesson content.

 The ranking system in leaderboards helps stimulate friendly competition within teams or among divided groups of employees or departments.
 This motivates underperforming learners to improve performance to move up the rank while top-performing employees are encouraged to stay on top of their game.
 On the other hand, training managers are also able to track the performance of individuals or groups through leaderboards.

 To further boost competence and encourage employees to achieve better learning results, instant recognition can be given to top-ranking individuals or teams with prizes and awards (such as Amazon gift cards or discount coupons).
-This strategy doesn’t only help training managers to track employee activity but also achieve higher course completion rates and better employee learning outcomes.
+This strategy doesn’t only help training managers to track learner activity but also achieve higher course completion rates and better employee learning outcomes.

 Spaced repetition is a method of enhancing long-term memory retention by repeating key learning concepts.
 To do so, information is delivered in a revised format at regular intervals.
 This reinforces training content, such as product knowledge and best practices, which promotes better learning outcomes.

-EdApp applies spaced repetition learning by frequently testing knowledge through a personalized, system-automated quiz called Brain Boost.
+As a learning solution, EdApp applies spaced repetition learning by frequently testing knowledge through a personalized, system-automated quiz called Brain Boost.
 This feature pulls questions from your lessons and tests your learners on what information they’ve retained.
 The more answers they get right, the less frequently they’ll be quizzed on that particular learning.